 This podcast is a partnership with the Lumen Center and STUDIO, both initiatives of the SL Brown Foundation.

-Defining the Movement: Conversion and the Colonial Revival
+Defining the American Evangelical Movement: Doctrine and Denominations

 The early 20th century saw evangelical identity tested by the rise of fundamentalism.
 Maggie Capra tells the story of Donald Grey Barnhouse and Carl McIntire — two men who agreed on almost everything theologically and couldn't stand each other — to examine how doctrinal militancy and separatism became defining features of one powerful strand of evangelical culture.